biogeospatial/Biodiverse_publication_list/InstallationMacOSBinary.md

    ![Drag and Drop](https://github.com/shawnlaffan/biodiverse/blob/mac_build/etc/mmb/images/DragAndDrop.jpeg)

 4. Eject the Biodiverse .dmg file.
 5. To open Biodiverse, double-click Biodiverse in your Application folder.
+(You might also need to go into the security settings to enable it to run as an unsigned app).

 To keep Biodiverse attached to your Dock: